testdrive-profiling-master/profiles/Common/utils/lib_src/LuaBridge/Manual.md

 template <class T>
 bool rawequal (T v) const;

-/// Append a value to a referred table.
-If the table is a sequence this will add another element to it. template <class T>
+/// Append one or more values to a referred table.
+If the table is a sequence this will add more elements to it.
+/// Uses lua_rawseti internally.
+Returns true if all values were successfully appended. template <class...
+Ts>
-void append (T v) const;
+bool append (const Ts&... vs) const;

 /// Return the length of a referred array.
 This is identical to applying the Lua # operator. int length () const;

-/// Invoke the lua ref if it references a lua function. template <class...
+/// Invoke the lua ref with no expected return value. template <class...
 Args>
+TypeResult<void> operator() (Args&&... args) const;

+/// Invoke the lua ref and decode the return value to R. template <class R = void, class...
+Args>
-LuaResult call (Args&&... args) const;
+TypeResult<R> call (Args&&... args) const;

+/// Invoke the lua ref with an error handler and decode the return value to R. template <class R = void, class F, class...
+Args>
+TypeResult<R> callWithHandler (F&& errorHandler, Args&&... args) const;

+/// Build a strongly-typed callable wrapper from this Lua object. template <class Signature>
+LuaFunction<Signature> callable () const;

+/// Wrap a C++ callable into a new Lua function returned as a LuaRef. template <class F>
+static LuaRef newFunction (lua_State* L, F&& func);
 ```

 Lua Nil Special Value - LuaNil